 Sign #2 You’re renting extra storage long term

-If you find you’re renting longer term, with no plans to move, chances are you own a lot that you don’t need – and it’s literally costing you to hang on to it.
+If you find you are renting longer term, with no plans to move, chances are you own a lot of clutter that you don’t need – and it’s literally costing you to hang on to it.
 While there could be reasons to temporarily rent, it may be worth a trip down to the storage locker to declutter to see if you could eliminate this expense.

 So how long is long term?
 Likely anything longer than a year, perhaps even 6 months with no plans to change in the future could mean it’s time to head over and declutter.

-Sign #3 You can’t stop buying organization tools…that never seem to get used
+Sign #3 You can’t stop buying organisation tools…that never seem to get used

-While it does help to have an organizational system, it doesn’t make very much sense to continuously buy more stuff to organize the current amount of stuff that you have.
+While it does help to have an organisational system, it doesn’t make very much sense to continuously buy more stuff to organise the current amount of stuff that you have.
 If you’re continually purchasing new systems, you likely have too much stuff in general and it may be time to declutter.

 So what do you do about it?

-If you recognize these signs as being present in your home, it may be time to declutter.
-Grab a Goodwill bin, a garbage bag, and clear an afternoon.
+If you recognise these signs as being present in your home, it may be time to declutter.
+Grab a Charity bin, a garbage bag, and clear an afternoon.
 Spend some time actually asking yourself what it’s worth to keep what you have.